Bella B

 How I help students with focus, attention and emotional regulation

-Activities that I’ve generally found beneficial have included: 5 minute mindful meditations, Zones of Regulation, pictures of the week (a visual warm-up with photos for analysis and discussion), Comic strip cartoons, mindful coloring, short walks, physical warm ups, weeding and plant identification.
+Activities that I’ve generally found beneficial have included: 5 minute mindful meditations, Zones of Regulation, pictures of the week (a visual warm-up with photos for analysis and discussion), Comic strip cartoons, physical breaks and warm ups, and even practical physical tasks.
 Many of these activities are dependent on the interests and needs of the student.
-Some activities are niche and all need to be age appropriate: 5 minutes of a favoured computer game will soothe some, while others find the idea of dancing or karaoke with their middle aged tutor delightful!
+Some practical are niche and all need to be safe and age appropriate.

 Find your happy learning place